thesovereignrepo/The-Sovereign-Repository/Bitcoin/Network/Nodes.md

 ### [BTCPay Server](https://btcpayserver.org/)
 BTCPay Server is a free, open-source & self-hosted bitcoin payment gateway that contains a full bitcoin node.
-You can install the software on your own server hardware, a virtual machine, Virtual Private Server (VPS) or cloud server.
+You can install the software on your own server hardware, virtual machine, Virtual Private Server (VPS) or cloud server.
 See [deployment methods](https://docs.btcpayserver.org/Deployment/) to decide which method best fits you.
 Difficulty of installing and maintaining, intended use, features and cost are key factors to consider.
 [Hardware deployment](https://docs.btcpayserver.org/Deployment/Hardware/) provides absolute control over your infrastructure.
-Running a BTCPayServer can be a great experience, but requires deep technical skills with Linux, Docker and networking.
+Running a BTCPayServer can be a great experience, but requires technical skills with Linux, Docker and networking.

 ### Attaching wallets to your BTCPay Server